Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 In busy production systems, logging every request is usually unnecessary.
 For example, writing thousands of lines for successful 200 OK responses to static assets can have you paying for logs that don't add much value.

-Conditional logging in NGINX is controlled by the if= parameter on the access_log directive.
-The condition is any variable that evaluates to empty or zero for false, and non-empty for true.
-You can drive that variable in several ways, but a common pattern is using the map directive.
+In NGINX, you can disable such logs through the if= parameter on the access_log directive.
+You need to set a variable (the condition) that evaluates to empty or zero for false, and non-empty for true.
+You can assign the variable in several ways, but a common pattern is using the map directive.

-Here's an example configuration that suppresses 2xx responses, but records everything else:
+Here's an example that suppresses all 2xx logs, but records everything else:

 nginx